den-materials/chrome-dev-tools/readme.md

 Using the Chrome dev tools, try to recreate this screenshot on [Google.com](http://www.google.com).

 No pressure, this is meant to be exploratory!
-So you'll have to dig through some HTML elements and their CSS to make this work.
+You'll have to dig through some HTML elements and their CSS to make this work.

-Keep in mind if you refresh the page you **will** loose all your work.
+Keep in mind if you refresh the page you **will** lose all your work.

 The General Assembly large logo can be sourced from the [General Assembly homepage](https://generalassemb.ly/) and the smaller logo, in the search bar, will have to be found through Google.
-Remember, don't refresh the page, otherwise you'll lose all your work modifying the DOM.

 ## Closing Thoughts